General Studies – 18 Unit Emphasis | SC Program: AS.1516

 Units 3

+Advisory: A grade of C or higher in ENGL 190, or English Placement Level 6 or higher.
 This course is an introduction to the process of human communication with emphasis on interpersonal communication.
-Emphasis is placed on the psychological, social, cultural and linguistic factors that affect normal person-to-person interactions.
-Subjects covered are the understanding of ethical interpersonal communication based in communication theory and research, listening, verbal and nonverbal communication, self-awareness/ self-concept, perception, emotions, relationships, communication climates, and conflict management.
+Emphasis is placed on the psychological, social, cultural, and linguistic factors which affect normal person-to-person interactions.
+Subjects covered are listening, verbal and nonverbal communication, self-awareness/self-concept, perception, emotions, relationships, communication climates, and conflict management.
 Students will increase their knowledge and skills in interpersonal communication.
 College level writing skills will be expected on all papers, outlines and short essays.
-This course may be offered in a distance education format.
+This class satisifes the Oral Communication requirement for the Associate Degree.

 Apply Now